RedHatInsights/insights-core-tutorials/docs/combiner_tutorial.rst

 ----------------------------------

 The last step to complete implementation of our combiner is to create the documentation.
-The guidelines and examples for combiner documentation is provided in the section
+The guidelines and examples for combiner documentation are provided in the section
 `Documentation Guidelines`_
 and parallels the information
 provided in the instructions for :ref:`parser-documentation`.
-Combiner testing parallels the information provided in the instructions for the :ref:`parser-testing`
+Combiner testing parallels the information provided in the instructions for the :ref:`parser-testing`.

 .. --------------------------------------------------------------------
 ..
 Put all of the references that are used throughout the document here